 - Semiweekly: When the IRS assigns you a semiweekly schedule, you must deposit employment taxes for payments made Wednesday, Thursday, and Friday by the following Wednesday, and for payments made Saturday, Sunday, Monday, and Tuesday, by the following Friday.

-Step 10: Complete year-end payroll reports.
-Every year, you will need to complete payroll reports, including all W-2 Forms and 1099 Forms.
+Every year, you must complete payroll reports, including all W-2 Forms and 1099 Forms.
 You must provide these forms to employees no later than Jan.
 31 of the following year.

 Download our free checklist to help you stay on track while you’re working through these steps: